-Congress has boldly committed to new demonstration programs, new testing facilities, and regulatory modernization to enable new designs.
-However, our existing nuclear fleet is the foundation of our nation’s low carbon electricity and while the industry has focused on decreasing costs about eight gigawatts of electricity worth of nuclear generating capacity have closed since 2013 and an additional eight gigawatts of electricity are slated to close by 2024.
-By supporting existing plants while they continue to decrease their operating costs without prematurely shutting down, our nation is better able to prevent rising emissions.
+Congress has boldly committed to new demonstration programs, new testing facilities, and regulatory modernization to enable the next generation of nuclear energy.
+However, our existing nuclear fleet is the foundation of our nation’s low carbon electricity.
+While the industry has focused on decreasing costs, about eight gigawatts of carbon free nuclear generating capacity have closed since 2013 and an additional eight gigawatts of electricity are slated to close by 2024.
+Existing plants are innovating to transition with our changing grid.
+Supporting these plants through the transition will allow our nation to keep gigawatts of clean energy on the grid to prevent rising emissions.

 For new designs, there is still much more to be done to address first of a kind deployment risk, and other barriers to deploy new technologies.
 Prizes to incentive competition, but also de-risk first of a kind uses, helps deploy the next generation of technologies.
 Directing the Nuclear Regulatory Commission (NRC) to continue to modernize aspects of its review process also provides additional deployment certainly and will help enable nuclear energy to deploy at a rapid enough scale to support decarbonization.
 In addition, having the NRC preemptively review Department of Energy sites for demonstration reactors can help companies partner with the National Labs to test out innovative concepts.

 Finally, unlocking international markets and investments will be important for the broad deployment of new nuclear technologies.

 - Authorizes prizes for first mover reactor companies in order to de-risk first of a kind licensing and construction uncertainty

 - Directs the Nuclear Regulatory Commission to better coordinate its international work, including assisting allied countries and developing international technical standards